aczw/cuda-path-tracer/README.md

 So, reducing the number of intersections with the scene will be one of the most high-impact changes we can make.
 My path tracer offers two solutions: AABBs and BVHs.

 #### Axis-aligned bounding boxes (AABB)

+Axis-aligned bounding boxes are conceptually simple and also easy to implement.

+However, we'll see that AABBs are not enough.
+For models with many triangles, AABBs cannot help because if the intersection is successful, we will need to iterate through that model's entire triangle list regardless.
+Is there some way of addressing this?

 Micro-optimization: pre-computing the inverse of the ray direction.